-Below are some frequently asked questions that parents and/or caregivers may have.
+Below are some FAQs that parents and/or caregivers may have about Turner Syndrome.
 These questions and answers are meant to be used as general information to help you learn more about caring for someone with TS.

 What types of doctors will my child be seeing?

 A pediatric endocrinologist will diagnose, treat, and manage your child’s TS.
 Pediatric Endocrinologists will work in tandem with your child’s pediatrician to provide the best possible coordinated care.
 Specialists will care for specific medical needs, such as a cardiologist.

 Are there standards of care for those with TS?

 There are care guidelines set in place for individuals with TS.
 A summary of the recommendations can be found here.

 Will my child have a normal life with TS?

 Girls with TS have average or above average intelligence.
 Early interventions create the best opportunity to live life to the fullest without restrictions.

 What changes will have to be made to accommodate my child?